Impaired? No Time to Drive: DC High School Students Video Challenge

 - A group of judges will determine the winners.
 All judges’ determinations are final.

-- Videos may be posted on the social media accounts of any of the contest sponsors, including, but not limited to, the Office of the Attorney General, DC Public Schools, and District Department of Transportation.
+- Winning videos may be posted on the social media accounts of any of the contest sponsors, including, but not limited to, the Office of the Attorney General, DC Public Schools, and District Department of Transportation.

 Sponsor Agencies and Organizations